mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 - You need a Connection endpoint in VSTS to your Azure Container Registry to be able to create the associated secret in your OpenShift Kubernetes cluster
 - You need a Connection endpoint in VSTS to your OpenShift Kubernetes cluster to be able to deploy your Docker images

-For the last prerequisities above, *Connection endpoint in VSTS to your OpenShift Kubernetes cluster*, here are the steps to achieve this:
+**TIPS in OCP**: for the last prerequisities above, *Connection endpoint in VSTS to your OpenShift Kubernetes cluster*, here are the steps to achieve this:
 - On your local machine, install the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html)
 - Run `oc login <server-url>`, and provide either a token or your username/password
 - Get the associated kube config file: `cat ~.kube/config` and keep the entire content, especially the one regarding this specific cluster if you have more than one.